xiwu5/git-practice/README.md

 ### Step 1: Complete a Function

-Each team member, A, B, and (maybe) C will complete **one** of the following functions and then add and commit the file.
+Each team member, A, B, C (and maybe a 4th) will complete **one** of the following functions and then add and commit the file.

 So one teammate will fill in the body of the function in `function_a.py` and another will complete the body of the function in `function_b.py`, etc.